Human intestinal enteroids as a model for viral infection

 Advantages

-Enteroids preserve the degree and diversity of glycosylation on histo-blood group antigens (HBGAs) of the donor patient, that is related to the activity of fucosyltransferase 2 gene (FUT2), a crucial genetic factor for susceptibility to some gastroenteric viruses like HuNoV and HRV, allowing for the first time the in vitro replication of some virus strains.
+Enteroids preserve the degree and diversity of glycosylation on histo-blood group antigens (HBGAs) of the donor patient.
+HBGAs are related to the activity of fucosyltransferase 2 gene (FUT2), a crucial genetic factor for susceptibility to some gastroenteric viruses like human norovirus (HuNoV) and rotavirus (HRV).
+Therefore, enteroids allow for the first time the in vitro replication of some clinical HuNoV and HRV strains.

 Challenges

-• - Enteroids are composed of only epithelial cell types lacking complex mesenchymal heterogeneity and architecture, vasculature, neuronal connections and interaction with immune cells and the intestinal microbial flora.
+- Intestinal organoids are composed of only epithelial cell types lacking complex mesenchymal heterogeneity and architecture, vasculature, neuronal connections and interaction with immune cells and the intestinal microbial flora.

-• - Organoid culture requires specialized training to manipulate ECM and due to ECM’s characteristics automatization is difficult.
+- Organoid culture requires specialized training to manipulate the cells that grow in 3D and the ECM.

 Modifications